HKUST-OCTAD-LAB/AirTrafficSim/paper.md

 On the other hand, the backend of AirTrafficSim consists of several modules which are navigation, weather, autopilot, performance, and flight route detection as shown in \autoref{fig:UI}.

-The **navigation** module provides global airports, Fixes, Navaids, Airways, Standard Instrument Departures (SIDs), Standard Terminal Arrival Routes (STARs), and Approaches procedure information using the navigation database from x-plane 11 [@xplane11].
+The **navigation** module provides global airports, waypoints, navigation aids and fixes, airways, Standard Instrument Departures (SIDs), Standard Terminal Arrival Routes (STARs), and approach procedures information using the navigation database from x-plane 11 [@xplane11].

 The **weather** module provides historic weather information including multi-level wind, pressure, temperature, and single-level surface precipitation data from the ECMWF ERA5 weather database [@era5].
-It also processes radar images provided by users as a source of high-resolution abnormal weather information.
+It also processes radar images provided by users as a source of high-resolution convective weather information.

 The **autopilot** module processes the flight plan and control the aircraft to follow the plan from take-off to landing in a full flight simulation.
 It can also control the aircraft based on the inputted target state (ATC command) by the user and ATM algorithm.
 Non-standard manoeuvres that are sometimes used by Air Traffic Controllers such as vectoring and holding can also be commanded.

-The **performance** module calculates the aircraft state, such as speed, heading, vertical rate, and fuel consumption, per each timestep.
-Currently, `AirtrafficSim` makes use of the licensed BADA performance model data from Eurocontrol [@bada] but it is extensible to other performance models such as the open-source openAP model [@openap].
+The **performance** module calculates the aircraft state, such as speed, heading, vertical rate, and fuel consumption, for each timestep.
+Currently, `AirtrafficSim` makes use of the licensed BADA performance model data from Eurocontrol [@bada] but it is extensible to other performance models such as the open-source OpenMP model [@openap].

 The **flight route detection** module detects the flight route including origin and destination airports, SIDs, and STARs from historic flight data and generates a flight plan for simulation.
 A more robust algorithm is being developed to detect the airways to generate a complete flight plan.